GDG-KansasCity/Android-Wear-Codelab/README.md

 Android-Wear-Codelab
 ====================

-Last Updated AT FRIDAY -  SEPTEMBER 27, 2014.
-Thank you [Romin Irani](http://rominirani.com/) for the hints on the outdated code!
-###### Android Wear codelab for the GDG OSU Stillwater
-This codelab was developed by Marcus Gabilheri to be used in the GDG OSU Stillwater I/O Extended event.
+This codelab was originally written by Marcus Gabilheri for the GDG OSU Stillwater I/O Extended 2014 event and has been updated for newer versions of the used software by Jay Whitsitt for use by GDG Kansas City.

-Feel free to use or modify this codelab for your own purpose.
+As said in the original repo, feel free to use or modify this codelab for your own purpose.
 If you find a bug leave an issue and I will fix as soon as possible.
-The code works but in the tutorial I might have left something.
+The code should work but in the tutorial I might have left something.

 ###### Necessary Software
 1. JDK - Java Development Kit